ketan-ryan/NextdoorScraper/README.md

 * Cell domain: You must enter your cell domain in the correct format.
 Examples are listed below:
   * ['Alltell', 'ATT', 'Boost', 'Cricket', 'Firstnet', 'GoogleFi', 'MetroPCS', 'Republic', 'Sprint', 'TMobile', 'USCellular', 'Verizon', 'Virgin']

+<br/>You will then be prompted on what search terms you want to be notified about.
+These are what the program will actually look for - so if you were looking for cameras and printers, you'd input: 'camera, printer' as a comma separated list.

- You will also need to provide a path to where your database will be stored.
+ You will also need to provide an **Absolute** path to where your database will be stored.
 You don't actually need to have a database already in existance, but you must provide the full path, even if the database will be located in your folder.
 Ex: C:\Users\John\Desktop\NextDoorScraper\db.json
 <br/>The database file must end with .json.